 How To Remove Mold in Your Basement

-If you have asthma, mold allergy, or other breathing difficulty, be sure to wear a protective respirator before beginning to clean and remove the mold from your basement.
-Remove all organic material, such as carpeting, drapery, or drywall that is moldy.
+You can partly clear mold away on the surface by sweeping many times with a brush.
+Then you mix cleaning liquid with water and then use a towel to clean up the outside.
+If you have asthma, mold allergies, or other breathing difficulties, be sure to wear a protective respirator before beginning to clean and remove the mold from your basement.
+First, remove all organic material, such as carpeting, drapery, or drywall that is moldy.
 It will have to be replaced.
 Next, thoroughly clean the area with a bleach solution or an antifungal cleanser.
-Allow the area to dry completely before replacing the carpet, drapery, and other furnishings.
+Finally, allow the area to dry completely before replacing the carpet, drapery, and other furnishings.

 However, you should be cautious about this method.
 The United States Environmental Protection Agency does not recommend the use of chemicals or biocides as a routine practice for mold cleanup.
 Especially, they warn not to mix chlorine bleach solution with other detergents that contain ammonia.
 An incorrect mixture of chemicals can negatively affect your health.
 In addition, trying to clean up the mold with bleach or other household chemicals ineffectively can even cause the spores to disperse.